rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 #### Install the python-novaclient package

-After ActiveState Python is installed you can use the python package installer "pip" to automatically download and install the nova client.
+After ActiveState Python is installed you can use the python package installer `pip` to automatically download and install the nova client.

 Open a command window by going to the Start Menu and typing "cmd" into the Search box.
 In